 The flight for your child will proceed more easily and with less hassle if you adopt these additional precautions.

-Preboard Your Flight When You Can
+Preboard When You Can

 Dress in Layers